Rhizome-Conifer/conifer/README.md

 (The `init-default.sh` is a convenience script that copies [wr_sample.env](webrecorder/webrecorder/config/wr_sample.env) → `wr.env` and creates keys for session encryption.)

-Point your browser to `http://localhost:8089/` to access the locally running Webrecorder instance.
+Point your browser to `http://localhost:8089/` to access the locally running Conifer instance.

-(Note: you may see a maintenance message briefly while Webrecorder is starting up for the first time.
-Refresh the page after a few seconds to see the Webrecorder home page).
+(Note: you may see a maintenance message briefly while Conifer is starting up.
+Refresh the page after a few seconds to see the Conifer home page).

 ### Installing Remote Browsers

 Remote Browsers are standard browsers like Google Chrome and Mozilla Firefox, encapsulated in Docker containers.
-This feature allows Webrecorder to directly use fixed versions of browsers for capturing and accessing web archives, with a more direct connection to the live web and web archives.
+This feature allows Conifer to directly use fixed versions of browsers for capturing and accessing web archives, with a more direct connection to the live web and web archives.
 Remote browsers in many cases can improve the quality of web archives during capture and access.
 They can be "remote controlled" by users and are launched as needed, and use the same amount of computing and memory resources as they would when just running as regular desktop apps.

 Remote Browsers are optional, and can be installed as needed.